-- 1. A completed Satisfactory Academic Progress Appeal form which will explain the reasons why the student failed to meet SAP requirements, how the student's circumstances have changed, and how he or she will now be successful in meeting the SAP requirements. - 2.
-Supporting documentation requirements as noted on the appeal form. - 3.
-The student will be expected to meet with their academic advisor to create an Academic Success Plan (ASP).
-The ASP will include the requirements and corresponding timeline with an identified completion date, to ensure that the student is able to satisfy SAP requirements.
+A completed Satisfactory Academic Progress Appeal form which will explain the reasons why the student failed to meet SAP requirements, how the student's circumstances have changed, and how he or she will now be successful in meeting the SAP requirements.
+Supporting documentation requirements as noted on the appeal form.

-For those students that will be unable to bring their GPA or Pace up to standards within one payment period (semester), ASP's can be written as a plan that will be completed over the course of up to three semesters.
-Once the ASP is completed it will need to be submitted along with the appeal.
-Please make an appointment with your academic advisor that gives you time to complete your ASP by the appeal due date (end of the first week of classes each semester).

 Appeals must be submitted to the Financial Aid Office by the end of the first week of each semester in order to be considered for that semester.
 Students will be notified of their appeal status via Cleary email account by the end of the second week of class.

-If the appeal is denied, students will no longer be eligible for Federal and/or State aid and will need to use other payment methods to take care of any balances owed to Cleary University until they are back within SAP standards.
+If the appeal is denied, students will no longer be eligible for Federal and/or State aid and will need to use other payment methods to take care of any balances owed to Cleary University until they meet SAP standards.
 All appeal decisions are final.